Brett J. Kyle, Ph.D.

-Brett J. Kyle is an Assistant Professor of Political Science and a member of the Office of Latino/Latin American Studies (OLLAS) and Goldstein Center for Human Rights (GCHR) faculty at the University of Nebraska Omaha.
-Dr. Kyle earned his PhD in political science from the University of Wisconsin-Madison (2013), where he was a Graduate Fellow with the Human Rights Initiative.
+Brett J. Kyle is an Associate Professor of Political Science and a member of the Office of Latino/Latin American Studies (OLLAS) and Goldstein Center for Human Rights (GCHR) faculty at the University of Nebraska at Omaha.
+His teaching and research focuses on Latin American politics, democracy, legacies of authoritarianism, and civil-military relations.

 Latin American Politics, International Relations of Latin America, Democracy and Authoritarianism, Human Rights and Transitional Justice, Political Violence, Civil-Military Relations

-Dr. Kyle's research focuses on democracy, authoritarianism, and civil-military relations in Latin America and across the globe.
-His book, Recycling Dictators in Latin American Elections: Legacies of Military Rule (2016), investigates members of former military regimes in Latin America who ran for elected office under democracy.
-Other current projects examine incidents of military rebellion in Latin America and reform of military courts in the region.
+Dr. Kyle's research focuses on democracy, authoritarianism, and civil-military relations.
+His most recent book, Military Courts, Civil-Military Relations, and the Legal Battle for Democracy: The Politics of Military Justice (2021), with Andrew G. Reiter, examines military justice systems in democracies around the world.
+His first book, Recycling Dictators in Latin American Elections: Legacies of Military Rule (2016), investigates members of former military regimes who ran for elected office after transitions to democracy in Latin America.

 Dr. Kyle is a member of the Office of Latino/Latin American Studies (OLLAS) and Goldstein Center for Human Rights (GCHR) faculty.